Volleyball

 Then, the passer needs to move to P1 and receives serves from all possible origins, yet in a predictable manner.
 This is a simulation phase of learning how to become a proficient passer.

-Then, it is important to go through the same practice disposition but using the overhand technique or the "crown".
-Again he/she must go P5, P6, and P1.
-Only after this cycle is complete, I would recommend the passer to go through real serves which would also include a great deal of variability of floaters and topspin serves.
+Then, it is important to go through the same practice disposition but using the overhand technique or the "crown."
+Again, he/she must go P5, P6, and P1.
+Only after this cycle is complete would I recommend that the passer go through real serves, which would also include a great deal of variability in floaters and topspin serves.

 At this point, the passers should move into a "real game" situation by playing 1 v 1 with modified rules.